 Answers to the questions most commonly asked related to the Waiver Request System for waivers to the State Board of Education.

-- Gather Data Elements for Completing General, Specific, or Federal Waivers
+- Gather Data Elements for Completing General, or Specific Waivers

-Data field definitions for general, specific, and federal waivers.
+Data field definitions for general and specific waivers.

 - Required Attachments for Some Waivers

 A list of required documents that must be included in the online waiver request.

 Samples of Education Code strike-out language for some waivers.

 - Documentation of evidence of the advisory council regarding the waiver request.